 What to do: Take the Wulai Log Cart to the Wulai Waterfall, ride the Gondola, Cable Car , browse the Wulai Waterfall Visitor Center and Wulai Atayal Museum, soak in the natural hot springing in Nanshi River.

 What to eat: Try the wild mountain boar, bamboo tubes rice, and millet wine.

 Getting there: Take the MRT Xindian Line to Xindian Station, and from there a 40 minute ride on the 849 bus.

 If you’ve ever trawled through a Taiwan travel brochure then you’ve likely come across images of Jiufen.
-Famous for its street food, Jiufen packs an abundance of traditional tea houses, cafes and souvenir shops all within a beautiful maze of curving, narrow and interconnected alleys.
+Famous for its street food, traditional tea houses, cafes and souvenir shops, the Jiufen Old Street market packs an abundance of things within a beautiful maze of curving interconnected alleys.

 Jiufen’s most glamorous feature is from being perched atop Keelung Mountain, giving it 360° panoramic views of Taiwan’s northern coastline.
 This also makes for great hiking trails that can be enjoyed in conjunction with strolling the markets of Jiufen Old Street.

 What to do: Browse the infamous markets of Jiufen Old Street, visit the Shengping Theatre, dine at a traditional tea house and view the stunning views along the Mount Keelung Trail ( about 30 minutes).